hyperledger-solang/solang/docs/running.rst

   must be specified.

 \-\-address\-length *length-in-bytes*
   Change the default address length on Polkadot.
-By default, Substate uses an address type of 32 bytes.
+By default, Substrate uses an address type of 32 bytes.
 This option is ignored for any other target.

 \-\-value\-length *length-in-bytes*
   Change the default value length on Polkadot.
-By default, Substate uses an value type of 16 bytes.
+By default, Substrate uses an value type of 16 bytes.
 This option is ignored for any other target.

 \-\-importpath *directory*